ESPAÑOL | FREE CASE EVALUATION | 1-866-335-5885 | AVAILABLE 24/7

 Seeking Justice for Your Family

 Losing a loved one due to someone else’s negligence is devastating.
 Texas law allows surviving family members to pursue wrongful death claims within two years of the incident.
-If your family has experienced such a loss in the Dallas-Fort Worth area, consulting with an experienced wrongful death attorney can help you understand your legal options and pursue the compensation you deserve.
+If your family has been affected by any of these tragic circumstances in the DFW area, consulting with an experienced wrongful death attorney can help you understand your rights and pursue the compensation you deserve.

 Understanding Your Wrongful Death Rights in Dallas Texas

-Losing a loved one due to someone else’s negligence or wrongful actions is a devastating experience.
+Losing a loved one due to someone else’s negligence or wrongful conduct is a devastating experience.
 If you are a resident of Dallas, Texas, and have suffered such a loss, it is important to understand the legal rights available to you under Texas law.
-The state provides specific protections for surviving family members, allowing them to seek justice and financial compensation through a wrongful death claim.
+The state provides specific protections for surviving family members to seek justice and financial compensation through a wrongful death claim.

 Types of Compensation Available